dwalker109/aoc-2023/README.md

 some items counting as one item.
 I could have done some data cleanup to make this somewhat trivial but I went with something a bit more refined/fussy in the end.
 There's a fair bit of code but it's OK.

+## Day 4: Scratchcards

+A relaxed day, welcome after a more tricky weekend start than expected.
+Fairly straightforward comparison of lists and calculating scores.
+Part 2 was made a little more tricky with a more complicated scoring system, but probably the easiest day so far.